Mancinek/P4_Website_Optimization/README.md

 First [download](https://github.com/Mancinek/P4_Website_Optimization/archive/master.zip) the repository.

-To run firts web page (Cam's Portfolio) open the `dist/index.html` file in your browser.
-To test speed you can use ngrok to virtualize your localhost and test it with PageSpeed.
+To run firts webpage (Cam's Portfolio) open the `dist/index.html` file in your browser.
+To test speed you can use `ngrok` to virtualize your localhost and test it with PageSpeed.
 You can also run this [page](http://mancinek.github.io/) - it is version of this page hosted on github.
 You can test it directly on [PageSpeed](https://developers.google.com/speed/pagespeed/insights/?url=mancinek.github.io).

-To run second web page (Cam's Pizzeria) run `dist/views/pizza.html` in your browser and then test it with Chrome Developer Tools.
+To run second webpage (Cam's Pizzeria) run `dist/views/pizza.html` in your browser and then test it with Chrome Developer Tools.

 ##2.
 Optimizations

-I've made several optimizations in both files to reach the set goals.
+I've made several optimizations in both projects to reach the set goals.

 ###Critical Rendering Path

-*Goal: index.html achieves a PageSpeed score of at least 90 for Mobile and Desktop.*
+*Goal: `index.html` achieves a PageSpeed score of at least 90 for Mobile and Desktop.*

 Summary of changes I've made:
 - inline `style.css` and added `@font-face` in this style
 - created `css/print.min.css` and used `media="print"` in HTML
-- inline scripts and placed at the end of the body with `async` attribute
+- inline scripts and placed them at the end of the body with `async` attribute
 - compressed images